Best lobster rolls on Long Island: Critics' picks

 265 Bayville Ave., Bayville

 Both Connecticut- and New England-style rolls are on offer at this sea-to-table establishment run by local fishing legend Jimmy Schultz.
-The former features a generous pile of claw meat that arrives glistening with butter, while the later is a mélange of smaller pieces served on a dry bun.
+The former features a generous pile of claw meat that arrives glistening with butter, while the latter is a mélange of smaller pieces served on a dry bun.
 Still, the mayo-heavy filling more than makes up for its simple presentation.
 More info: 516-588-6240, longislandrawbar.com

-The Clam Bar At Bridge Marine
+The Clam Bar at Bridge Marine

 40 Ludlam Ave., Bayville